Dre Campbell Farm

 Even with gardening gloves, hands can get dirty after working in the garden or stained from fruit picking.

-However, adding a cup of apple cider vinegar to a bowl of water and soaking your hands in it can help remove excess dirt and stains.
+However, adding a few tablespoons of apple cider vinegar to a bowl of warm water can help loosen dirt and remove some stains from your hands.